-Regular aerobic fitness exercise can change your health in ways you might not expect.
+Regular aerobic exercise can modify your health in unexpected ways.
 It strengthens your heart and boosts your mood.
-The 10 benefits are backed by health leaders like the Mayo Clinic and the American Heart Association.
+Health leaders from the Mayo Clinic and the American Heart Association have verified the 10 benefits.

-Walking, cycling, or swimming improve physical fitness and lead to long-term wellness.
-This article shows how these exercises can improve your life.
-It uses data from the CDC and other trusted sources.
+Exercising through walking, cycling, swimming, etc., can enhance one’s fitness and health in the long term.
+This article explains how these exercises can improve your life using data from the CDC and other trusted sources.

 1. Understanding Aerobic Fitness Exercise